llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/21_BUILDING_planning.md

 # Plan your maintenance area {#autocharging-planning status=beta}

 We highly recommend that the maintenance area fulfills the specifications of Duckietown.
-If needed, U-turns can be used.

 Charging modules are scalable structures.
 Under good light conditions, roughly $3$ Duckiebots fit in one tile.
 To ensure robustness, multiple charging modules should be used - that way, if a Duckiebot gets stuck for any reason, the affected charging module can be closed while all others can still be used.